Ulva lactuca Linnaeus

 Common names: Sea Lettuce.
 Glasán (Irish).

-Habitat: on rock and in lower-shore rock pools, and in the shallow subtidal.
+Habitat: On rock and in lower-shore rock pools, and in the shallow subtidal.

 Usage: Brent Geese (Light-bellied Brent below at Silver Strand, near Galway) eat Ulva at low tide.
+Ulva is collected and used dried in salads and as a garnish.

 Brent Geese eating Ulva at Silver Strand Galway Bay © M.D.
 Guiry